intermine/intermine-report-widgets/README.md

 * Allow the use of [LESS](http://lesscss.org/) instead of CSS.
 * Check for the presence of `Displayer.prototype.render` and `Displayer.prototype.initialize` in the compiled *presenter*.
 * Validate that callbacks are valid JavaScript identifiers.
 Should not be needed as we will use API loader and generate these automagically.
+* Provide a signature in the generated output describing the title, author etc for the widget in question.

 ## Example